paperfetcher/paperfetcheR-Notebooks/README.md

-# using_paperfetcher_in_R
+# paperfetcheR-Notebooks

-R notebooks demonstrating how to use paperfetcher in R using the reticulate package.
+R Notebooks demonstrating how to use paperfetcher in R using the reticulate package.